GrLoopBack/ComfyUI_workflows/README.md

-# ComfyUI workflows
+# ComfyUI workflows and other tools

-ComfyUI Workflows with Flux1 and Flux2, dev, klein.
+ComfyUI Workflows with Flux1 and Flux2, dev, klein and other useful tools.

 ## Flux2 workflows